 Having smoke alarms and CO2 detectors in your home is crucial and making sure they’re working properly is even more important.
 It’s recommended that there is a smoke detector in every single sleeping room.
 That’s a lot of batteries to maintain, but definitely worth the time since these detectors can save lives.
 Experts say you should be checking the batteries in these detectors once a month and although that seems a bit excessive to us, we would much rather be safe than sorry!
 Having back-up batteries in the drawer makes changing the batteries a quick and easy process and ensures you never go a day without a functioning detector.

-So what are we missing on our homeowner to-do list?
+So what are we missing on our home maintenance to-do list?
 What tasks do you complete on a regular basis?
 Hopefully we can all learn together how to be the best homeowners we can be!